MW 15x4 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these magnets can hinder the diagnostic process when they are in the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets are able to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.